getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Composability, Flexibility, and Use Cases {#composability}

 One of the key strengths of the QoO framework is the mathematical composability of the underlying latency distributions and packet loss probabilities (see {{comparison-qoo}}), which allows measurements from different network segments to be combined or decomposed to isolate per-segment contributions.
-The composability also enables flexible deployment scopes as QoO scores may be computed for the complete end-to-end path (from application clients to servers), or focused on specific network segments, such as the customer-facing access network, intermediate transit networks, or server-side infrastructure.
+The composability also enables flexible deployment scopes as QoO scores may be computed for the complete end-to-end path (e.g., from application clients to servers), or focused on specific network segments, such as the customer-facing access network, intermediate transit networks, or server-side infrastructure.
-The network performance requirement specifications provide another dimension of flexibility as specifications can have different scopes, such as per-application, per application-type, or per-Service Level Agreement (SLA),
+The network performance requirement specifications provide another dimension of flexibility as specifications can have different scopes, such as per-application, per application-type, or per-Service Level Agreement (SLA).

 A holistic use of QoO with a fine-grained attribution of per-segment contributions requires sharing the measured distributions and probabilities for the involved segments among all relevant stakeholders, which can be challenging across different operators or networks.
 However, even without sharing raw data across all networks of an end-to-end path, QoO remains valuable for analyzing and troubleshooting individual network segments.
 Operators can use QoO to assess specific segments within their own networks, and end-users can gain insights into their own connectivity as long as their network providers support QoO.
 Hence, QoO is well-suited for incremental deployment ({{Section 2.1.2 of ?RFC5218}}).

-## Deployment Considerations {#deployment-considerations}
+## Aligning Measurements with Service Levels {#deployment-considerations}

 The QoO framework assumes that measurements reflect the actual connectivity service that will be provided to application flows.
 However, networks may offer